 - United Polaris business class passengers departing or connecting (no guests)

-- United Business passengers departing on a United transcontinental Premium Service flight (no guests)
+- United Business passengers departing on a United transcontinental Premium Service flight at the origin and destination of their premium transcontinental flight (no guests)

 - Business Class passengers departing on an intercontinental flight operated by a Star Alliance carrier (no guests)

-- First Class passengers departing on an intercontinental flight operated by a Star Alliance carrier (no guests)
+- First Class passengers departing on an intercontinental flight operated by a Star Alliance carrier (+1 guest)

 - United Premier Gold, Premium Platinum, Premier 1K, and Global Services members departing on an intercontinental flight operated by a Star Alliance carrier in any class of service (+1 guest)

-- Star Alliance Gold Members (except United Premier members) departing on a domestic or international flight operated by a Star Alliance carrier in any class of service (+1 guest)
+- Star Alliance Gold Members (except United Premier members and above) departing on a domestic or international flight operated by a Star Alliance carrier in any class of service (+1 guest)

 - United Club one-time pass holders (paper or electronic passes) (no guests)

-- Active U.S. military personnel departing on a same day United flight (no guests)
+- Active U.S. military personnel departing on a same day United flight (+family members)

-- Amtrak Guest Rewards Select Plus members departing on a same day United flight (+1 guest and children under the age of 21.)
+- Amtrak Guest Rewards Select Plus and Select Executive members departing on a same day United flight (+1 guest and children under the age of 21.)

-- Air Canada Maple Leaf Club members departing on a flight operated by a Star Alliance carrier (no guests)
+- Air Canada Maple Leaf Club members departing on a flight operated by a Star Alliance carrier (no guests for Air Canada Maple Leaf Club North America members, +1 guest for Air Canada Maple Leaf Club Worldwide members)

-- Passengers in domestic Business of First class (including Hawaii, Canada, and Mexico) do not have access, unless flying on a Premium Service flight between San Francisco/Boston, San Francisco/Newark, or Los Angeles/Newark.
+- Passengers in domestic First class do not receive United Club access.
+United Business passengers flying on a Premium Service flight between San Francisco/Boston, San Francisco/Newark, or Los Angeles/Newark receive access at the origin and destination of their premium transcontinental flight.

-- A government-issued photo ID (such as a driver’s license, passport or military ID) is required.
+- A government-issued photo ID (such as a driver’s license, passport or military ID) may be required.

 No Records Found